Joseph Miller (cricketer)

 Joseph Miller (died October 1784) was a noted English cricketer who is generally considered to have been one of the greatest batsmen of the 18th century.
-He is mostly associated with Kent but also made appearances for All-England and Surrey.
-First recorded in the 1769 season, Miller made 65 known appearances (including single wicket) from then to 1783.
-He was unquestionably an outstanding batsman and perhaps second only to John Small in the 18th century.
+He is mostly associated with Kent but also made appearances for England and Surrey.
+First recorded in the 1769 season, Miller made 65 known appearances in historically important matches, (Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.) including single wicket from then to 1783, though he certainly played in many matches of similar status whose records have been lost or are incomplete.
+He was unquestionably an outstanding batsman, and perhaps second only to John Small in the 18th century.
+He made numerous good scores as the match details consistently show.